Lesbraslongs/TpNode/README.md

      **npm**
      **mongoDb**

+Run `npm install`

-Simply run the command `npm start` in main directory to automatically install and launch the app.
+Then simply run the command `npm start` in main directory to automatically install and launch the app.

 Run `npm run dev` for dev mode (installing devDependencies)